 You’re thinking of Ireland or Scotland, but they are too out of the way?
 But as soon as you see a map of Dubrovnik, you are bound to link tons of sites with spots in this tv drama series.
 Game of Thrones is able to link the real Old-World culture of Dubrovnik and bring its beauty to people all of the

 So what are we waiting for?
-Let’s get right to it and check out the coolest filming locations of Game of Thrones, Dubrovnik style!
+Let me share with you a short one-day Dubrovnik itinerary and walkabout to the coolest filming locations of Game of Thrones in Dubrovnik.

 1. St. Dominic Street